-Whilst we attended the Crick Boat Show, we moored up in Wigrams Turn Marina for a little while.
+Whilst we attended the Crick Boat Show in 2018, we moored up in Wigrams Turn Marina for a little while.
 This marina has the benefit of offering three cruising options.
-Join us as we explore the Oxford Canal by narrowboat.
+We chose to exit and turn left onto the Oxford Canal.

 We started our journey from Napton Junction, turning left out of the marina straight onto the South Oxford.
 We spent a few days moored at the top of the Napton locks so had an opportunity to explore Napton village.
 After this we moved on to Fenny Compton and Banbury.

-After the initial shock of the twists and turns of the canal, we have very much enjoyed the countryside and exploring the towns along the way.
+After the initial shock of the twists and turns of the canal, we very much enjoyed the countryside and exploring the towns and villages along the way.